AlgorithmicQin/hk-visitor-retail-conversion-gap/README.md

 python src/baseline_sensitivity.py
 ```

 The raw C&SD API JSON payloads should already be present in `data/raw/` before preprocessing.
-The original 2018-2019 baseline outputs are not overwritten by the baseline sensitivity script.
+The baseline sensitivity script writes separate output files and does not overwrite the primary baseline outputs.

 Generated tables and figures are ignored by design.
 Run the full pipeline before launching the dashboard, because the dashboard reads regenerated files from `outputs/tables/`.